-This will always be a work in progress
+When it comes to CRM, keep in mind: this will always be a work in progress.

 First: a confession.
 I seem to write a new article about CRM every two years and the previous edition of this website had four of them.
 Second: It isn't my fault.
 The path of CRM (from Cockpit Resource Management of the past to Crew Resource Management) of the present) isn't a straight line.
 Third: It is only getting worse.
 Other professions are co-opting CRM and promise to confuse things further.

 So that is why this page always seems to be under revision.

 What follows is my latest attempt to bring sanity to the subject.
 Wish me luck.

 The following narrative is from the excellent book, Skygods, by Robert Gandt.
 It may be one of the best books on Crew Resource Management ever written.
 Of course it is thought more of a history of the airline than anything else.
 But the very concept of aircraft pilots in crew aircraft comes from the days Pan American Airways flew the majestic flying boats, just a few decades after the birth of powered flight itself.

 Back in the boat days . . .

 The new hires heard a lot of that during their training.
 Whenever someone talked about an event that happened in the first half of Pan Am's existence, his voice took a reverential tone: "Things were different in the boat days, you know.
 Back in the boat days we used to ... "

 Everything of consequence happened then.
 Those were the days when Pan American took to the skies, and oceans, in its great flying boats-lumbering, deep-hulled leviathans that took off and alighted on water.
 To the old-timers, everything that happened after the boat days was anticlimactic.
 Then came the coldly efficient, unromantic land planes like the Douglas DC-4 and DC-6 and the Boeing Stratocruiser and then the antiseptic, kerosene-belching jets.